Fernando-Martinez-Garcia/GI_LSTM/README.md

 ### **Interpretability Mechanism**

-Unlike standard RNNs, where hidden states are opaque, the GI_LSTM allows us to directly interpret the parameters as **probability masses** over historical time steps.
+Unlike standard RNNs/LSTMS, where hidden states are opaque, the GI_LSTM allows us to directly interpret the parameters as **probability masses** over historical time steps.

 The provided visualization demonstrates this distribution: